ms-iot/content/en-US/win10/samples/WebCamSample.md

 ### Deploy your app

 If you're building for Minnowboard Max, select `x86` as the architecture.
-If you're building for Raspberry Pi 2 or DragonBoard , select `ARM`.
+If you're building for Raspberry Pi 2 or 3 or DragonBoard , select `ARM`.

 **DragonBoard only:** Before deploying this app, disable the on-board mic and audio drivers.
 This is required on every reboot when running this app
 {% highlight xml %}